 Written examinations for all applicable FAA pilot certificates, endorsements, and ratings must be completed at an approved FAA examination testing center.
-The written examinations are a multiple-choice, computer-based examination held under observed and timed conditions.
+The written examinations are multiple-choice, computer-based examinations held under observed and timed conditions.

 As part of every pilot certificate, the applicant must study for and pass a written examination covering the theory for the certificate they are training for.
 This examination must be passed before the applicant can apply for the flight test.
 Ground School as it is most commonly known can be completed either by instruction from a flying instructor, a ground instructor, a combination of both, or purely self-study.

 There are many great online training programs for self-paced learning of the theoretical knowledge needed for the various pilot’s certificate and an online or software-based training package make it a great way to study on your own time, in your own home, and at your own pace.

 Once you have completed the ground school programs, have passed several practice tests, and you feel ready for the exam your instructor can recommend you for the written exam.